Swagatika1982/ClinicAppointmentandDiagnosticsPlatform-WebDev2026-CC/README.md

 - reports
 - payments

-This is designed as a **clinic-level system**, not a large hospital ERP, so the model is kept clean, practical, and scalable.
+This is designed as a clinic-level system, not for a large hospital, so the model is kept simple, practical, and scalable.---

----

 ## Problem Statement